gichukipaul/WorldExplorer/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, and/or feature requests, please open an issue or submit a pull request.

 ## License